-As an entrepreneur or stylist behind the chair…, how to charge what you are worth is often a dilemma.
-You don’t want clients to feel it’s too much but at the same time you don’t want to underpay yourself.
+As an entrepreneur or service provider…, how to charge what you are worth is often a dilemma.
+You don’t want overcharge clients, but at the same time you don’t want to underpay yourself.
 So you go back and forth, I should charge this much, no I should charge that much.
 You know it’s true, we’ve all done it!

 How to get over undercharging

 Realize it is not a money issue, it is an empowerment issue.
-If you really believed that you were worth xyz amount you would just charge that amount.
+When we believe that what we have to offer is worth xyz amount we simply charge that amount.

 Take stock of all you offer clients, the end results you give them.

 Think about all the benefits you pay for yourself, that your clients receive on top of their salaries; training, medical insurance, dental insurance, disability insurance, vacation time, retirement fund, gym membership…..

 Believe that you are a professional who deserves to earn a good living and to some day retire comfortably.

 Think about all the hours you put in, all the education you have, all the unpaid time off you have had to take, the potential to be out of work without pay due to an illness or injury.

 Clients are hiring you to do a job, they are in effect your employer, you should expect them to pay you what is in effect an appropriate “salary”.